alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 The idea of keeping some things private is simple and straightforward.
 When you want to keep something private, be it a property or method, it should be accessible only from one place.
 This place is the class in which you defined that property or method.

-If you try to access private property or method from elsewhere JavaScript should not allow it.
-This includes outside the class in which the property or method at hand is defined, or some instance of that class.
-However, it is possible to access private property from a method inside the same class.
+If you try to access private class field or method from elsewhere JavaScript should not allow it.
+This includes outside the class in which the class field or method is defined, or some instance of that class.
+However, it is possible to access private class field from a method inside the same class.

 ## The syntax